 STANDARD 5: The school engages in fundraising, marketing and other advancement activities congruent with its mission, philosophy and strategic goals.
-Indicators that a school meets Standard 5:

-- 5.1 The school has a comprehensive fundraising plan that addresses both the annual and long-term funding goals of the school. - 5.2 The school has methods in place for effectively educating constituencies about fundraising efforts and the school's financial needs. - 5.3 The school maintains data documenting the effectiveness of its fundraising efforts and uses this data to improve its overall fundraising programs. - 5.4 The school promotes a culture of philanthropy with key constituencies, including alumni, parents, grandparents, trustees, and other members of the community. - 5.5 The school has marketing initiatives, both internal and external, that address the needs and goals of the school.
+- 5.1 The school has a comprehensive fundraising plan that meets both the annual and long-term funding goals of the school. - 5.2 The school has methods in place for effectively educating constituencies about fundraising efforts and the school's financial needs. - 5.3 The school maintains data documenting the effectiveness of its fundraising efforts and uses this data to improve its overall fundraising programs. - 5.4 The school promotes a culture of philanthropy with key constituencies, including alumni, parents, grandparents, trustees, and other members of the community. - 5.5 The school has marketing initiatives, both internal and external, that address the needs and goals of the school.

 Proprietary schools are exempt from indicators 5.1, 5.2, 5.3 and 5.4.

 DATA AND RESEARCH

-- STANDARD 6: The school conducts research, collects data through effective methods, and uses the resulting information to support school improvement efforts.
-Indicators that a school meets Standard 6: - 6.1 The school utilizes appropriate and ongoing methods and tools for collecting data to inform school improvement.
+STANDARD 6: The school conducts research, collects data through effective methods, and uses the resulting information to support school improvement efforts.

+- 6.1 The school utilizes appropriate and ongoing methods and tools for collecting data to inform school improvement.
 These methods are regularly reviewed and assessed for effectiveness. - 6.2 The school allocates resources, including time, staff and budget, to pursue its data collection and research initiatives.
-There is evidence of the use of research and data in the operations of the school. - 6.3 The school demonstrates an understanding of current research and best practices for the ongoing improvement of the educational program and school operations.
-6.4 The school fully completes its annual survey and provides benchmarking information as required by FCIS on an annual basis.
+There is evidence of the use of research and data in the operations of the school. - 6.3 The school demonstrates an understanding of current research and best practices for the ongoing improvement of the educational program and school operations. - 6.4 The school fully completes its annual survey and provides benchmarking information as required by FCIS on an annual basis.